• Home

 From the matrix of My mother He has made mention of My name.

-2And He has made My mouth like a sharp sword; (Is 49:1-2)
+And He has made My mouth like a sharp sword; (Is 49:1-2)

 Revelation 2:13

-Right in the middle of a stronghold of Satan these people held fast.
+Right in the middle of a stronghold of Satan, these people held fast.

 Revelation 2:14

-The faith and commitment however don't offset the bad.
 There were those in the church that held to the doctrine of Balaam.
-The story of Balaam goes all the way back to Numbers 22-24, 31.
+The story of Balaam goes all the way back to Numbers 25:1-31:16.
 Balaam was Prophet from Pethor, a place far to the north.
-The Israelites were camped on the plains of Moab and Balak, king of Moab feared them and their God.
+The Israelites were camped on the plains of Moab, and Balak, the king of Moab, feared them and their God.
 He wanted Balaam to come to Moab and curse them.
-At first God wouldn't let him go, even though Balak offered a lot of money.
-After several offers Balaam went and the Lord used a talking donkey to correct him.
-The Lord had said he could go if men came to him, but Balaam went on his own, not waiting for the men to call.
+At first God wouldn’t let him go, even though Balak offered a lot of money.
+After several offers, Balaam went, and the Lord used a talking donkey to correct him.
+The Lord said he could go if men came to him, but Balaam went on his own, not waiting for the men to call.
 God wouldn't allow him to curse the Israelites.
 Balaam taught Balak another way.
-He taught them to put a stumbling block before the children of Israel.
-He got them to eat unclean things and commit sexual immorality.

-25 Now Israel remained in Acacia Grove, and the people began to commit harlotry with the women of Moab.
-They invited the people to the sacrifices of their gods, and the people ate and bowed down to their gods.
-So Israel was joined to Baal of Peor, and the anger of the Lord was aroused against Israel.
+Now Israel remained in Acacia Grove, and the people began to commit harlotry with the women of Moab.
+2 They invited the people to the sacrifices of their gods, and the people ate and bowed down to their gods.
+3 So Israel was joined to Baal of Peor, and the anger of the Lord was aroused against Israel.
 (Numbers 25:1-3)

-16 Look, these women caused the children of Israel, through the counsel of Balaam, to trespass against the Lord in the incident of Peor, and there was a plague among the congregation of the Lord.
+Look, these women caused the children of Israel, through the counsel of Balaam, to trespass against the Lord in the incident of Peor, and there was a plague among the congregation of the Lord.
 (Numbers 31:16)

 We find ourselves in similar times.
-Where if you don't, in essence, repeat the narrative today, you are labeled and marked as a racist and bigot among other things.
-Our culture is in the business of cancelling any person, business or idea that doesn't agree with the narrative.
-The 'Woke' in our culture are not known for their thinking, of love or consideration of others.
-They play to a narrative fed to them and are full of hatred and selfishness.
-They want to cancel religion, history and the lessons of the ages for a 'woke' culture.
-These are the cultural activities of our day that are very much like Pergamos.
+If you don’t, in essence, bow to the narrative, you are labeled and marked as a racist or bigot, among other things.
+Our culture is in the business of canceling any person, business, or idea that doesn’t agree with the narrative.
+The “Woke” in our culture are not known for their thinking, love, or consideration of others.
+They play to a narrative fed to them, driven by hatred and selfishness.
+They want to cancel religion, history, and the lessons of the ages.

 Our culture is masterful at placing a stumbling block before believers.
 There are so many temptations coming from so many directions.
 These are more wicked and more commonplace now than they have ever been.
 The boundaries of decency have been not just pushed back but pushed over the edge.
 Our culture demands that no one has the right to hold to a moral or ethical maxim as if it were the sole truth.
 A liberal mindset that once believed there was room for many ideas and ways, now says you can believe anything as long as it’s the same as them!
 This is to be so compromised as to make the compromise the doctrines of their life.

-15 Do you not know that your bodies are members of Christ?
+Do you not know that your bodies are members of Christ?
 Shall I then take the members of Christ and make them members of a harlot?
 Certainly not!
 (1 Corinthians 6:15)

 The temptation of false doctrine can seem right and profitable, particularly in difficult circumstances.
 This is particularly true if you don’t have a strong Christian doctrine.
 Doctrine is Important.